quake-mapping-community/smp/smp_readme.txt

 INSTALLATION:

 Use this like any other Quake mod by unzipping the "smp" folder into your Quake directory.
-Then launch Quake with the -game parameter on the command line. e.g C:\Quake -game smp
+Then launch Quake with the -game parameter on the command line.

+e.g C:\Quake -game smp

-This is a simple progs.dat file intended for use as a base for speedmapping events.
+This is a simple progs.dat file intended for use as a base for speed mapping events.
 It's a modified version of the id1 progs except for the following features or fixes:

+Version 2021.4

+2021/4/22
+* Fixed typo in trigger_changelevel (client.qc)
+* New Episode Fix (eliminates need for Rune hack) (client.qc)
+* Fixed auto switching to Thunderbolt underwater (items.qc)
+* Disabled NoExit in SinglePlayer and Coop (client.qc)
+* Fixed player having velocity when respawning (client.qc)

 Version 2021.3